Celebrate the Omega Speedmaster with us for a pretty important milestone in 2019...

 Let's start with a tradition unboxing & first impressions...

 Omega Speedmaster Unboxing

 When your Omega Speedmaster arrives, one thing is unavoidable.
 The box is one of the biggest you can expect for a watch of this price point.
-Opening the briefcase style box reveals the watch sat in a massive interior surrounded by space.
-Once you look past the watch you’ll notice a black Nylon NATO, a velcro strap, a spring bar tool, an eye loupe and a larger version of the caseback.
+Opening the briefcase-style box reveals the watch sat in a massive interior surrounded by space.
+Once you look past the watch you’ll notice a black Military Nylon, a velcro strap, a spring bar tool, an eye loupe and a larger version of the caseback.